On Belonging: The Space In Between, 2021

-On Belonging: The Space In Between punctuates the importance of place, belonging, and care through excavating the hidden histories embedded in the land as a means of regeneration, possibility, and growth.
-Rogers builds installations that pay homage to the interconnected histories in the soil and land from which they are created, in order to explore the dual nature of flight and migration as a means of survival and self-preservation, speaking particularly to diasporic resilience.
+On Belonging: The Space In Between punctuates the importance of place, belonging, and care by excavating the hidden histories embedded in the land as a means of regeneration, possibility, and growth.
+The artist builds installations that pay homage to the interconnected histories in the soil and land from which they are created, in order to explore the dual nature of flight and migration as a means of survival and self-preservation, speaking particularly to diasporic resilience.

-As a first-generation Afro-Asian woman who recently relocated from the East to the West coast, Rogers relates personally to the dislocation and unfamiliarity of the self as connected to any one particular place or history.
-She delves into the nature and complexity of her blackness by addressing ideas of hybridity, authenticity, and visibility as an Afro-Asian woman.
+As a second-generation Afro-Asian woman who recently relocated from the East to the West coast, she relates personally to the dislocation and unfamiliarity of the self as connected to any one particular place or history.
+She delves into the nature and complexity of her blackness by addressing ideas of cultural hybridity and visibility.

 In relation to core samples as the root of the Earth, the layers of the soil slabs and stratification of the sugar represent the components of the histories and shared experiences that our society is built upon.
-Rogers juxtaposes a myriad of imagery within her work--historical, personal, and current day events--to relate not only duality of identity and hybridity of our histories, but also the similarities of past and present societal structures such as the plantation system, sports, capitalism, patriarchy, commodification, and labor.
+The artist juxtaposes a myriad of imagery within her work--historical, personal, and current-day events--to relate not only the hybridity which manifests in many different cultures and histories, but also the similarities of past and present societal structures such as the plantation system, sports, capitalism, patriarchy, commodification, and labor.
 The proximity of this imagery draws micro- and macro-parallels in the cyclical effect of the personal, relating to and affecting the larger world experience.
-As slavery's ongoing past continues to inform the present, her work recontextualizes these histories to articulate ideas surrounding identity, race, care, resistance, and resilience.
+The artist grew celosia from seedlings and embedded them into the soil, positioned in a place where they were subject to failure due to the lack of sunlight.